Ford Center (Evansville): History and construction

 The Ford Center was designed by Populous (formerly HOK Sport) as a replacement for Roberts Municipal Stadium.
 The $127.5 million arena was approved by the Evansville City Council on December 22, 2008.
 Demolition work on the site began on December 5, 2009.

 The Ford Center is bounded by Main Street, Martin Luther King Jr. Boulevard, 6th Street, and Walnut Street.
 As planned, it will eventually connect to a new convention hotel and the existing convention center.

 On August 17, 2011, the facility's name, Ford Center, was announced.
 The naming rights were the result of a 10-year, $4.2 million agreement with the Tri-State Ford Dealers.

 On January 18, 2012, Aces junior Colt Ryan set an arena record with 39 points in a win against the Bradley Braves.

 In 2016, the ECHL's Evansville IceMen and the City of Evansville failed to come to an agreement on a new lease and the IceMen's owner, Ron Geary, announced his intentions to relocate the team to Owensboro, Kentucky.
+It eventually ended up in Jacksonville, Florida.
 In response, the City of Evansville brought in a new minor league hockey team called the Evansville Thunderbolts as part of the Southern Professional Hockey League for the 2016–17 season.